OliverCi/freeplane2md/README.md

   - Links to URLs or E-Mail addresses are converted to automatic links.
   - For local links within the document, custom IDs are generated from the Freeplane node IDs.
   - Links to local Markdown files are converted to `[[WikiLinks]]` as understood by many tools.
-- Freeplane connections between nodes are converted to document local links
+- Freeplane connections between nodes are converted to document local links.
 - Checkbox icons are converted to Markdown extended syntax checkboxes (`- [ ]`, `- [x]`).
+- Basic support of HTML embedded in nodes.
+(May disarray nesting of related nodes translated to consecutive paragraphs).

 ## Usage